 Gathering and analysing data about your co-operators and competitors is one of the most under-utilised facets of business in the digital era.
 This is often due to businesses not having the time or resources to carry out such data-intensive work.
-However, what many fail to realise is that companies such as DataGardener are designed to make the process of gathering and analysing business data as easy as possible.
+However, what many fail to realise is that companies such as DataGardener, a B2B data supplier are designed to make the process of gathering and analysing business data as easy as possible.

 With access to unparalleled amounts of data on rival UK businesses, your company can conduct proper due diligence on suppliers and creditors, identify your place in the market, your main competitors and much more.
 But what exactly is B2B data, which departments is it important to and what’s the benefit of using such a service?